+Commented [A7]: (3) A substantial development permit is not required on land within urban growth areas as defined in RCW 36.70A.030 that is brought under shoreline jurisdiction due to a shoreline restoration project creating a landward shift in the ordinary high water mark.
 (8) "Fair market value" of a development is the open market bid price for conducting the work, using the equipment and facilities, and purchase of the goods, services, and materials necessary to accomplish the development.
 This would normally equate to the cost of hiring a contractor to undertake the development from start to finish, including the cost of labor, materials, equipment, and facility usage; transportation; and contractor overhead and profit.
 The fair market value of the development shall include the fair market value of any donated, contributed, or found labor, equipment, services, or materials.

-(9) "Height" is measured from average grade level to the highest point of a structure, provided that television antennas, chimneys, and similar appurtenances shall not be used in calculating height, except where such appurtenances obstruct the view of the shoreline of a substantial number of residences on areas adjoining such shorelines, or the applicable master program specifically requires that such appurtenances be included, and provided further that temporary construction equipment is excluded in this calculation.
+(9) "Height" is measured from average grade level to the highest point of a structure i: pProvided -Ithat television antennas, chimneys, and similar appurtenances shall not be used in calculating height, except where such appurtenances obstruct the view of the shoreline of a substantial number of residences on areas adjoining such shorelines, or the applicable master program specifically requires that such appurtenances be included\and: Pprovided further,\Ithat temporary construction equipment is excluded in this calculation.

-(10) "Local government" means any county, incorporated city, or town that contains within its boundaries any lands or waters subject to chapter 90.58 RCW.
+(10) "Local government" means any county, incorporated city, or town which-that contains within its boundaries any lands or waters subject to chapter 90.58 RCW.